Parathyroid Cancer: The Basics

 Staging Parathyroid Cancer

-Parathyroid cancer is not staged, but is called either localized or metastatic.
+Parathyroid cancer is not staged, but can be either localized (kept to one area) or metastatic (spread to areas away from the original tumor).

 Treatment